 The cattle, the meadows, and the stunning mountains in the background create a very unusual scene – especially for someone like me who has never been to any alpine environment.

-The Blackneck goats, however, are seen Zermatt.
-During summer, they are brought down to the town, and they make a procession led by a shepherd.
+The Blackneck goats, however, are seen in Zermatt.
+During summer, they are brought down to the town and make a procession led by a shepherd.
 However, most of the time, goats stay up in the mountains.
 We can only get a glimpse of these animals by hiking or riding a cable car.

 Photos of the Houses in Switzerland’s Countryside

 Aside from meadows and the animals, another reason why we must visit the Swiss countryside is the beautiful and quaint townhouses.
 They simply and primarily make each town extraordinary.

 Just look at the flower-decked chalets or wooden houses in their towns.
 If you’re like me, who has seen enough galvanized iron roof sheet houses, chalets like these are already a thing to behold.